DETAILED ACTION

 Claim 20 recites, “wherein the charged particle assessment system is configured to control the optical system to direct the multi-beam of charged particles towards the alignment feature in a field of view encompassing the alignment feature;

 to generate an a data set representative of the alignment feature based on the detection of the signal particles and to determine from the data set a global alignment of the sample with respect to at least one electron-optical column based on an image of the alignment feature.”
-First, the typo “generate an a data” is noted.
-More importantly, the recitation as a whole seeks to define the preamble by a configuration of said preamble.
+First, the typo “generate an a data” is still noted.
+1 More importantly, the recitation as a whole seeks to define the preamble by a configuration of said preamble.
 It is unclear whether this is to be understood as: reciting functions to be performed by the recited structure of the optical system; or reciting functions to be performed by any structure of the charged particle assessment system (claimed or unclaimed); or reciting intended use.
 Each interpretation yields an entirely different claim scope.
 Since one of ordinary skill in the art cannot resolve the metes and bounds of the scope of the claim, the claim is indefinite.

 The above indefinite claims will be interpreted as best understood in light of the specification.